 - Server hardware and software

-Impacts of Digital Information Technology in the Society
+What Are the Impacts of Digital Information Technology on the Society?
+(3 Ways)

 Wondering how we use digital information technology everyday?